-The Nevada wage law provides protections similar to FLSA in the areas of minimum wage, overtime, and child labor.
-There are some differences, and in a case where Nevada law provides greater protection, it would be best to pursue that claim.
+The Nevada wage law provides protections similar to Fair Labor Standards Act (FLSA) in the areas of minimum wage, overtime, and child labor.
+There are some differences, and in a case where Nevada law provides greater protection, it would be better to use Nevada law.
 Remember, FLSA is a floor not a ceiling.
-The Office of the Labor Commissioner enforces the Nevada law.
-The minimum wage in Nevada is $7.25 per hour.
+The Office of the Labor Commissioner enforces Nevada law.
+The minimum wage in Nevada is $7.25 per hour if you receive qualifying health benefits from your employer.
+If not, then the minimum wage is $8.25.
 However, if you are under the age of 18, the minimum wage is only $4.38 per hour.

 The Nevada law applies to all employers in Nevada, except the state, cities, towns , or any office or department of one of these political subdivisions.
 If the Nevada law covers your employer, it is required to pay you at least the minimum wage for each hour that you work.
 Your employer is not allowed to require you to work without wages during a trial or break-in period.
 Wages are the amount your employer agrees to pay you for the time you work, computed in proportion to time, including commissions.
 It does not include bonuses or profit sharing.

 There are exceptions to who is entitled to receive the minimum wage.
 The following jobs are exempt:

 - Casual babysitters;

 - Domestic service employees who reside on the household where they work;

 - Outside salespersons who earnings are based on commissions;